MDL0015 - ORIGAMI - DECORATIVE DISH OR SPANISH BOX (FROM A SQUARE)

 If using two-sided origami paper, lay your paper with the patterned or colored side down before starting to fold.

-The color or pattern will be visible on the outside of your dish.
+A different color or pattern will be visible on the outside of your dish.

 NOTE: This model starts from the blintz base.
 If you are able to achieve this without instructions, fold the blintz base once, turn the model over and repeat the blintz fold with the new, smaller square; then go to Step 7.